titastransport/GustiLogistics/README.md

 # GustiLogistics

 Welcome to my *small business supply chain management web app*.
 Although still in Beta, this application is already **in production** and providing value.
 It enables my former company, [Gustiamo](https://www.gustiamo.com/), to manage their supply chain more efficiently and effectively via:
-* Product Data Analytics and Visualization via Customer Purchases
+* Inventory and Customer Data Analytics / Visualizations
 * Forecasting of Inventory Reorder Dates and Quantities

 ### Tech Stack